frappe/erpnext/erpnext/docs/user/manual/en/stock/index.md

 ### Material Flow

-There are three main types of entries:
+There are three main types of entries

   * Purchase Receipt: Items received from Suppliers against Purchase Orders.
   * Stock Entry: Items transferred from one Warehouse to another.